-FORT WAYNE, Ind., 30 August 2005.
-BAE Systems has received a U.S. Army Aviation and Missile Command contract to produce spare electronic control units (ECUs) for the GE T700 engines installed on UH-60A Black Hawk helicopters.
-The 400 spares are valued at $10.6 million.
+Engineers at the U.S. Army Aviation and Missile Command (AMCOM) at Redstone Arsenal, Ala., needed spare electronic control units for the GE T700 engines installed on UH-60A Black Hawk helicopters.

-The ECU is a computer that processes sensor inputs such as airspeed, pressure, altitude, engine speed, and temperature.
+The electronic control unit (ECU) is a computer that processes sensor inputs such as air speed, pressure, altitude, engine speed, and temperature.
 It sends signals to servomotors that drive valves that control fuel and air flow.
-Production of this order will be managed from BAE Systems' Fort Wayne facility.